CloudWatch metrics

 • Amazon CloudFront

-The services list is constantly evaluated based on customer feedback and AWS innovation; we may change the list to reflect user feedback or to keep up with the AWS innovation.
-Any changes are designed not to introduce breaking changes for exiting AWS connections.
+The recommended services list is constantly evaluated based on customer feedback and AWS innovation; we may change the list to reflect user feedback or to keep pace with AWS innovation.
+Any changes are designed not to introduce breaking changes for existing AWS connections.

 Metric collection sets